bueler/sia-fve/paper/README.md

 layer-conserve/paper/
 ==============

 The manuscript.
-To build you need to clone https://github.com/bueler/p4pdes.
+To build do
-Then

-    $ ln -s p4pdes/tex/tri2tikz.py
     $ make